<a href=”[slp_location url]”[slp_location name]</a>

 It also includes the ability to build simple text list directories of your locations via the [slp_directory] shortcode.

 [slplus] is the primary shortcode used within WordPress sites to display the Store Locator Plus map and location search interface.
+Many other attributes can be found within the plugin and add-ons.

 A shortcode is a special label inside of square brackets that is used within WordPress pages and posts to display the output from a plugin.
 You place a shortcode within the text of your page or post and the plugin will “do it’s magic”.